Jazz: Dizzy Gillespie and Chano Pozo

 Mario Bauzá introduced bebop innovator Dizzy Gillespie to Cuban conga drummer and composer Chano Pozo.
 Gillespie and Pozo's brief collaboration produced some of the most enduring Afro-Cuban jazz standards.
 "Manteca" (1947) is the first jazz standard to be rhythmically based on clave.
 According to Gillespie, Pozo composed the layered, contrapuntal guajeos (Afro-Cuban ostinatos) of the A section and the introduction, while Gillespie wrote the bridge.
 Gillespie recounted: "If I'd let it go like [Chano] wanted it, it would have been strictly Afro-Cuban all the way.
 There wouldn't have been a bridge.
 I thought I was writing an eight-bar bridge, but ...
 I had to keep going and ended up writing a sixteen-bar bridge."
 The bridge gave "Manteca" a typical jazz harmonic structure, setting the piece apart from Bauza's modal "Tanga" of a few years earlier.

 Gillespie's collaboration with Pozo brought specific African-based rhythms into bebop.
 While pushing the boundaries of harmonic improvisation, cu-bop also drew from African rhythm.
 Jazz arrangements with a Latin A section and a swung B section, with all choruses swung during solos, became common practice with many Latin tunes of the jazz standard repertoire.
 This approach can be heard on pre-1980 recordings of "Manteca", "A Night in Tunisia", "Tin Tin Deo", and "On Green Dolphin Street".

+"Un Poco Loco"

+Another jazz composition critical to the development of Afro-Cuban jazz was Bud Powell's "Un Poco Loco," recorded with Curley Russell on bass and Max Roach on drums.
+Noted for its "frenetic energy" and "clanging cowbell and polyrhythmic accompaniment," the composition combined Afro-Cuban rhythm with polytonality and preceded further use of modality and avant-garde harmony in Latin jazz.